 Allowances are not compulsory.
 They may be “disclaimed”, wholly or in part, if it is financially prudent to do so.
 Also motor cars and some second hand assets may have special rules restricting the allowances available.

 Not included are offices, retail shops and other hotels aspects although hotels qualify for specific reliefs not available to other buildings.

 Industrial, Hotel Building and Agricultural Buildings Allowances were phased out completely by 2010/11.

 Amongst the many changes being debated is a move towards allowing accountancy depreciation figures instead of the above statutory calculations for capital allowances.

 As indicated above (see “Profits and Losses”) net chargeable capital gains form part of overall taxable profits and are therefore charged to tax at the same rate as applies to other profits.

-In the main, company gains and losses will be computed using the same rules as for individuals (see "Capital Gains Tax" page of this site) but for two main exceptions:
+In the main, company gains and losses will be computed using the same rules as for individuals (see “Capital Gains Tax” page of this site) except there is no “annual exemption”.

 The corporate financial year is always 1st April to the following 31st March.